 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Air France-KLM reported total carbon emissions of approximately 31,774,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 24,994,000,000 kg CO2e, Scope 2 emissions of approximately 15,000,000 kg CO2e (market-based), and Scope 3 emissions related to fuel and energy activities amounting to about 6,281,000,000 kg CO2e.
-The airline has set ambitious climate commitments, aiming to reduce well-to-wake Scope 1 and 3 jet fuel greenhouse gas emissions by 30% per revenue tonne kilometre (RTK) by the fiscal year 2030, using 2019 as the base year.
-This target encompasses biogenic land-related emissions and removals from bioenergy feedstocks, although it does not account for non-CO2e effects that contribute to aviation-induced warming.
-Air France-KLM's emissions intensity has shown a slight improvement, with a reported intensity of 0.961 kg CO2e per RTK in 2023, compared to 0.944 kg CO2e per RTK in 2021.
-The company is committed to publicly reporting on its collaboration with stakeholders to mitigate non-CO2e impacts annually throughout the target timeframe.
-These initiatives reflect Air France-KLM's dedication to aligning with industry standards for climate action and contributing to global efforts to combat climate change.
+In 2023, Air France-KLM reported total carbon emissions of approximately 31,774,000,000 kg CO2e, with Scope 1 emissions accounting for about 24,994,000,000 kg CO2e, Scope 2 emissions at approximately 15,000,000 kg CO2e (market-based), and Scope 3 emissions from fuel and energy-related activities reaching about 6,281,000,000 kg CO2e.
+The airline has set ambitious climate commitments, aiming to reduce well-to-wake Scope 1 and 3 jet fuel greenhouse gas emissions by 30% per revenue tonne kilometre (RTK) by FY2030, using FY2019 as the baseline.
+This target includes biogenic land-related emissions and removals from bioenergy feedstocks, but does not account for non-CO2e effects contributing to aviation-induced warming.
+Air France-KLM is committed to publicly reporting on its collaboration with stakeholders to mitigate these non-CO2e impacts annually throughout the target timeframe.
+These initiatives align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to maintaining emissions reductions consistent with keeping global warming well below 2°C.

 Access structured emissions data, company-specific emission factors, and source documents